Few things in life get better with age: wine and cheese, as we all know, being some of them. But what about your skincare routine?

 Any beauty junkie worth their salt knows that using a face mask is essential for achieving younger-looking skin.
 But why is this?
 Well, when you use a face mask, you're essentially giving your skin a mini-makeover.
 By slathering on a face mask and allowing it to work its magic, you're giving your skin a chance to breathe and regenerate.

 Face masks contain ingredients, like hyaluronic acid, cucumber, and vitamin C, that can help to brighten, hydrate, and smooth the skin barrier.
-In other words, they can help you achieve the youthful glow that we all crave, that’s why they are an essential part of the best skincare routine for people over 40s.
+In other words, they can help you achieve the youthful glow that we all crave, that’s why they are an essential part of the best anti-aging skincare routine.

 Include them in your routine once or twice a week and get ready to let the magic in!